 Healing hemp in the modern day

-Studies taking place at the Departments of Pharmaceutical Chemistry and Clinical Nutrition at the University of Kuopio in Finland found that hemp seed oil greatly increased the levels of gamma-linolenic acid (GLA) in the blood.
-This omega-6 fatty acid is vigorously effective at reducing inflammation, which supports those tales about hemp seed oil working beautifully for eczema sufferers.
+Studies at the Departments of Pharmaceutical Chemistry and Clinical Nutrition at the University of Kuopio in Finland found that hemp seed oil greatly increased the levels of gamma-linolenic acid (GLA) in the blood.
+This omega-6 fatty acid is very effective at reducing inflammation, which adds credence to claims that hemp seed oil works well for eczema sufferers.

-Dr. Jace Callaway of the University expanded, “Increased serum levels of GLA might help explain some of the numerous anecdotal reports of seemingly miraculous cures from people taking hemp seed oil, particularly those suffering from chronic health problems such as allergies, dry skin, slow wound healing and even rheumatoid arthritis.”(1)
+Dr. Jace Callaway of the University explained, “increased serum levels of GLA might help explain some of the numerous anecdotal reports of seemingly miraculous cures from people taking hemp seed oil, particularly those suffering from chronic health problems such as allergies, dry skin, slow wound healing and even rheumatoid arthritis.”(1)

-When ground down into a fine dust, hemp hearts become hemp powder.
-Rich in protein, fibre and Vitamin D, hemp powder is lovely in protein shakes.
+When ground down, hemp hearts become hemp powder.
+Rich in protein, fibre and Vitamin D, hemp powder is a great addition to protein shakes.
 You can also use it in baking.
 Erbology produces both raw hemp powder and hemp seed oil.

 Fatty acids and the immune system

 Today, we know much more about how our body works to ward off the endless germs, bacteria, viruses, and fungi that waft around in the world..New research tells us that the immune system relies on unsaturated fatty acids to function.(4)(5)(6)